avangoor1/Tweets_Collection/README.md

 Step 5: Now, you need to label the relevant tweets as either merit or luck.
 Therefore, you need to create another filter that would do this.
 Label 10% of the tweets you received after running Step 4 as either 1 for merit and 0 for luck.

 Step 6: Run the rest of the 90% of tweets through the filter in Step 5 to label the tweets as either merit or luck.
 Now, you have high quality tweets that can be trained on.
-Set this set of trained tweets aside as you use them to tarin your neural network.
+Set this set of trained tweets aside as you use them to train your neural network.